 Instructions

 • Grease a microwave-safe 10 ounce mug or ramekin with nonstick cooking spray.
-Whisk together the egg, sugar, peanut butter, milk, and vanilla extract until smooth.
+Whisk together the egg, sugar, peanut butter, milk, and vanilla extract until as smooth as possible.

 1 egg, 2 tablespoons granulated sugar, 1 tablespoon peanut butter, 1 tablespoon milk or dairy-free milk, ½ teaspoon vanilla extract

 • Stir in the almond flour, cocoa powder, and baking powder, making sure everything is incorporated throughout.
-If using, stir in the chocolate chips or reserve half to sprinkle on top halfway through cooking.
+If using the chocolate chips reserve those to sprinkle in halfway through cooking.

 ¼ cup almond flour, 1 tablespoon unsweetened cocoa powder, ½ teaspoon baking powder, 1 tablespoon (optional) chocolate chips